 Natural Order of Sustainability:

-We must reduce the operational energy requirements of the built environment, balance initial costs with ongoing savings, and shift the energy source to renewables.
-Incorporate “Passive measures” first, right-sized “Active solutions” second, and “Renewables” third.
+We must reduce the operational energy requirements of the built environment, balancing initial costs with ongoing savings, and shifting the energy source to renewables.
+Incorporate passive measures first, right-sized active solutions second, and renewables third.

-- A passive measure or solution will deliver its intended performance from the first application through the end of its useful life — a thermos keeps coffee hot by design rather than continuous application of heat
+- A passive measure or solution delivers its intended performance from the first application through the end of its useful life — a thermos keeps coffee hot by design rather than continuous application of heat

 - Architects have long taken advantage of what nature provides in order determine siting, shading, use of thermal mass etc. — and more recently, are employing lessons learned from building science to incorporate passive measures such as airtight envelopes, strategic insulation, elimination of thermal bridges, etc.

-- When you incorporate “Passive” measures first, you enable the use of much smaller “Active” solutions such as mechanical systems for heating, ventilation, and air conditioning — those smaller systems require less energy, increase durability, and reduce ongoing maintenance costs
+- When you incorporate passive measures first, you can employ much smaller active solutions such as mechanical systems for heating, ventilation, and air conditioning — those smaller systems require less energy, increase durability, and reduce ongoing maintenance costs

-- The reduced energy load achieved through Passive House protocols makes it possible to reach Net Zero energy with a far smaller investment in “Renewables”, and the impact of battery storage will be proportionally increased
+- The reduced energy load achieved through Passive House protocols makes it possible to reach Net Zero energy with a far smaller investment in renewables, and increase the impact of battery storage

 Evidence Based Performance: